MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

 On the **Configurations** page of the Azure Services Wizard, specify the following information:

-- **Path to Microsoft Store for Business app content storage**: Specify a shared network path, including a folder of the share.
+- **Path to Microsoft Store for Business app content storage**: Specify a shared network path, including a folder.
 For example, `\\server\share\folder`.
+When the site server syncs with the store, it caches content in this location.
+When you create an application in Configuration Manager, the site server copies the app content from this local cache to the site's content library.

-- **Selected languages**: Select the languages to display to users for apps you sync with the Microsoft Store for Business.
+- **Selected languages**: Select the languages to sync from the store and display to users in Software Center.
+For example, if the user configures Windows for German, then Software Center shows German strings for the store app.
+This behavior requires that language to be synchronized, and to exist for the specific application.

 - **Default language**: If the user's language is unavailable, select a default language to use.